Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

 }

-Analysis of Iterative Postorder
+Analysis of iterative postorder

 Each node is pushed into and popped out of the mainStack only once.
-Similarly, in the worst case, each node is pushed into the rightChildStack at most once.
+Similarly, in the worst case, each node is pushed into the rightStack at most once.
 So we are doing a constant number of operations for each node.
-The time complexity is n * O(1) = O(n).
+Time complexity = n * O(1) = O(n).
+We are using two different stacks, where the size of each stack depends on the height of the binary tree.
+So space complexity = O(h).

-Optimized Version: Post order traversal using a single stack
+Optimized version: Post order traversal using a single stack

-void postorderTraversalSingleStack(TreeNode* root)
+void iterativePostorderOptimized(TreeNode root)

 {

-if (root == NULL)
+if(root == NULL)

-stack<TreeNode*> treeStack;
+stack<TreeNode> mainStack

-TreeNode* prevNode = NULL;
+TreeNode prevNode = NULL

 {